Code-Institute-Submissions/the-easy-whey/README.md

 ### Colors
 The main colors throughout are white backgrounds, using coral colour that stands out for buttons.
 ### Images
-The landing page image is used with thanks to [usernamexxx](linkxxx).
+The images used throughout are thanks to [Open Doodles](https://www.opendoodles.com/).
 ### Wireframes
-Wireframes images can be seen below and also found in the "/assets/readme-content" folder.
-It contains an original design for the desktop and mobile version of the homepage.
+Wireframes images can be seen below and a PDF can be found in the "/static/readme" folder.
+It contains designs for the desktop and mobile version of some pages.
+See below for homepage:

 * Mobile: <br> ![Mobile Wireframe](/static/readme/XXX.png)
 * Desktop: <br> ![Desktop Wireframe](/static/readme/XXX.png)